 What To Do in Sierra Nevada - Winter Sports and Fun Activities

 The ski season in Sierra Nevada starts usually late-November and runs until early-May, much longer than any other ski resort in Spain.
+This year the winter 2020/21 season started on 18 of December 2020.

 Discover the fun area called Mirlo Blanco, where you can practice ice skating or get a ride in the Russian sled, among other things.